avaxman/INFOMGP-Practical1/README.md

 ##Using the dependencies

 You do not need to utilize any dependency on your own or install anything other than the above.
 For the most part it is background or collision detection code, which is not a direct part of the exercise.
 The exception is [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for the representation and manipulation of vectors and matrices, but it is a quite a shallow learning curve.
 Go through the getting started sectrion on the website (reading until and including "Dense matrix and array manipulation" should be enough).

+##Working with the repository

+All the code you need to update is in the ``practical1`` folder.
+Please do not attempt to commit any changes to here. <span style="color:red">You may ONLY fork the repository for your convenience and work on it if you can somehow make the forked repository PRIVATE afterwards</span>.
+Public open-source solutions to the exercise will disqualify the students! submission will be done in the "classical" department style of submission servers.